pdxdave/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+"Describe" breaks your test suite into components. you might have a describe for each function in your class, each module of your plugin, or each user-facing piece of functionality.
+"It" is where you perform individual tests.
+You should be able to describe each test like a little sentence

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?
+Test driven development reduces the number of bugs in production and improves code quality.
+In other words it makes code easier to maintain and understand.
+Also, it provides automated tests for regression testing.
+What do I think about it?
+At the moment it's difficult to wrap my head around given all the other stuff we've been studying.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.
+There are a lot of different testing methods.
+For instance, unit testing, integration testing, regression testing, system testing, performance testing.
+Have to know these catch words for recruitng. :-)

 ## Project Set Up